-In Tables 3 and 4 we explore the robustness of our main result on cohesive institutions.
+We now explore the robustness of our main result on cohesive institutions.

-Different event windows Columns 1-4 in Table 3 repeat the analysis of Table 2 using a ten-year, rather than a five-year, event window before and after each random exit from office (i.e., T = 10).
-Eliminating overlaps between event windows now gives us some 20 fewer events compared to the five-year window.
+Different event windows Columns 1-4 in Table 3 repeat the analysis of Table 2, but rely on a ten-year, rather than a five-year, event window before and after each random exit from office (i.e., T = 10).
+Eliminating overlaps between event windows now gives us some 20 fewer events compared to the five-year definition.
 However, the results are very similar to those in Table 2, except that the positive point estimates of $\beta^{POST} - \beta^{PRE}$ for turnover and reforms in the entire sample are now statistically significant.